 What Is a House Deed and Why Do I Need One?

 A house deed, sometimes referred to as a property deed, is a written and signed legal document used to transfer ownership of real property.
-Real property is land and any property attached directly to it.
+Real property is land and any property attached directly to it, like a house.

-Based on these two definitions, it’s easy to see how important a house deed is to the buying and selling process.
+In other words, a house deed is very important to the buying and selling process.

-In fact, a home transaction cannot take place without a deed.
+In fact, a home transaction can’t take place without a deed.
+It’s one of the things you need to buy a house.
 Both the buyer and seller of a property must sign the document for a transfer of ownership to take place.
 Every state requires that this be done in front of a notary and, in some states, before other signature witnesses as well.

 Is a House Deed Different From a Title?

-Though the two terms are often used interchangeably, they are in fact very different.
+Though the two terms are often used interchangeably, a house deed and a title are very different.

-It’s often assumed that a title refers to a document, but a title is more of a concept referring to your legal ownership of a home.
+It’s often assumed that a title refers to a document, but it’s actually more of a concept referring to your legal ownership of a home.
 A title grants you ownership rights, including possession, control, exclusion, enjoyment, and disposition.

 What Is On a House Deed?